 d) Missouri DOC policy D1-8.13 Offender Sexual Abuse and Harassment states "Monitoring shall include face-to-face status checks."

-Retaliation Monitoring Staff Interview - The staff that conducts monitoring said she meets with the victim every 30 days.
+Staff designated with Retaliation Monitoring - The staff that conducts monitoring said he meets with the victim in person a few days after the report is received and every 30 days after that initial meeting.